stefan-bergstein/azureml-model-to-edge/README.md

 ### Experiment 1

-This trail focus on Azure Automated ML and the models and conda environments that are produced bu Azure ML.
+This trail focus on Azure Automated ML and the models and conda environments that are produced by Azure ML.
 Here are two examples: [bike-rentals-auto-ml](models/bike-rentals-auto-ml/) and [bike-share-auto-ml](models/bike-share-auto-ml/):

 ```
 bike-rentals-auto-ml/